Video store business plan for starting your own business

 Step5: Promote and Market

-Even before the physical appearance of a business, the most important thing is its marketing.
+Even before the physical establishment of a business, the most important thing is its marketing.
 It is important to tell people that you exist.
-Marketing promotes things that make you different from your competitors.
-Thus, the store will utilize promotional streams such as social media to provide the store with an excellent platform to reach possible customers.
+Marketing promotes aspects that make you different from your competitors.
+Thus, the store will utilize promotional streams such as social media to make its presence known to a greater community.

 |Research and Development||$10,000|